 It has been shown that insurance usage not only correlates with macroeconomic growth, but is also a cause of it [46].
 Nevertheless, insurance is sorely underutilized in the blockchain space.
 One of the main reasons of this is that insurance naturally requires a third party to resolve insurance disputes, and using a mutually-trusted third party for this purpose is against the ethos of decentralization.
-However, the emergence of Kleros [5], a general purpose on-chain dispute resolution protocol, allows trustless insurance products to be built.
+However, the emergence of Kleros [5], a general purpose on-chain dispute resolution protocol, allows trustless insurance-like enumerated risk protection or coverage products to be built.

-API3 will co-develop an on-chain insurance service with Kleros that provides quantifiable and trustless security guarantees to dAPI users.
-This insurance service will protect the dAPI user against damages caused by certain dAPI malfunctions up to a payout limit.
-Note that even if we did not provide this service, the dAPI user could have received on-chain insurance services using a third party solution [47].
-Such a solution would tend towards charging very high insurance premiums, as they would not have access to the information and expertise to accurately assess dAPI risks.
-Furthermore, as described in Section 5.4.2, the proposed insurance service is special in the way that it is collateralized by the funds staked by the governing parties of the API3 DAO.
-Therefore, it not only provides security guarantees to the dAPI user, but also creates a very strong incentive for dAPIs to be governed in a way that their security is maximized, which will further decrease insurance costs.
+API3 will co-develop an on-chain insurance-like service coverage product with Kleros that provides quantifiable and trustless security to dAPI users.
+This service coverage will be designed to reimburse the dAPI user for qualifying damages caused by certain dAPI malfunctions up to a payout limit.
+Note that even if we did not provide this service, the dAPI user could have received on-chain insurance or risk protection services using a third party solution [47].
+Such a solution would tend towards charging very high premiums, as they would not have access to the information and expertise to accurately assess dAPI risks.
+Furthermore, as described in Section 5.4.2, the proposed service coverage is special in the way that it is collateralized by the funds staked by the governing parties of the API3 DAO.
+Therefore, it not only provides security to the dAPI user, but also creates a very strong incentive for dAPIs to be governed in a way that their security is maximized, which will further decrease service coverage costs.

 6.3.
-Insurance process
+Service coverage process

-The user requests to subscribe to a dAPI and receive a specific insurance coverage for the respective service through off-chain channels.
-The total amount that can be covered is limited by the size of the collateral pool, and the DAO will govern the collateralization ratio based on existing insurance solvency literature [48].
-Respective API3 teams investigate the dAPI malfunction risks and the specific use case of the user, calculate the insurance premium, and enter the user-specific fee to the contract that manages payments.
-Upon paying the fee to the contract, the dAPI user gains access to the dAPI and gets insured for the respective payment period.
+The user requests to subscribe to a dAPI and receive a specific service coverage for the respective service through off-chain channels.
+The total amount that can be covered is limited by the size of the collateral pool, and the DAO will govern the collateralization ratio based on existing insurance and risk protection solvency literature [48].
+Respective API3 teams investigate the dAPI malfunction risks and the specific use case of the user, calculate the service coverage premium, and enter the user-specific fee to the contract that manages payments.
+Upon paying the fee to the contract, the dAPI user gains access to the dAPI and gets service coverage for the respective payment period.

-If the dAPI user notices a malfunction, they will assess damages and make an onchain insurance claim.
+If the dAPI user notices a malfunction, they will assess damages and make an onchain service coverage claim for reimbursement of such applicable qualifying damages.
 Stake withdrawals will have an adequate lead-time that will prevent stakers from front-running claims, i.e., withdrawing as soon as a dAPI malfunctions to evade claims.
-On the other hand, the insuree will need to stake funds to be able to make a claim to disincentivize abuse.
-The API3 DAO can either pay out the claim directly, or escalate the claim to the Kleros court, which will determine if the claimed amount will be paid out to the dAPI user.
+On the other hand, the service coverage claimant will need to stake funds to be able to make a claim to disincentivize abuse.
+The API3 DAO can either pay out the claimed amount or propose a settlement amount directly to settle the claim, or escalate the claim to the Kleros court, which will determine if the claimed amount will be paid out to the dAPI user.
 The claim being accepted will result in the tokens being transferred to the dAPI user.
 This corresponds to stakers covering the damages proportional to the amount they have staked; that is, a user who has staked tokens that make up p% of the entire pool will pay p% of an accepted claim.